mstksg/inCode/copy/entries/dependent-haskell-2.md

 !!!dependent-haskell/NetworkTyped2.hs "getNet ::"
 ~~~

-We have to "pattern match" on `hs` using singletons to see what constructor we
+We have to "pattern match" on `hs` using singletons to see the constructor we
-are expecting to deserialize.
+are expecting to deserialize and then just follow what the singleton's
+structure tells us.

-Let's write our `Binary` instance for `Network`.
-Of course, we can't have
+We can try to write a `Binary` instance for `Network`.
+Of course, we can't
-`put` or `get` take a `Sing hs` (that'd change the arity/type of the function),
+have `put` or `get` take a `Sing hs` input (that'd change the arity/type of the
-so we have to switch to `SingI`-style had have their `Binary` instances require
+function), so we have to switch to `SingI`-style had have their `Binary`
-a `SingI hs` constraint.
+instances require a `SingI hs` constraint.

 ~~~haskell
 !!!dependent-haskell/NetworkTyped2.hs "instance (KnownNat i, SingI hs, KnownNat o) => Binary (Network i hs o) where"